ADA Defense Lawyer in NYC | ADA Lawsuit & Compliance Defense

-In 2023, businesses faced 8,227 ADA Title III lawsuits in federal court (down from 8,694 in 2022 and below the 11,452 peak in 2021).
+In 2024, businesses faced over 8,800 ADA Title III lawsuits in federal court (up from 8,227 in 2023 and below the 11,452 peak in 2021).
 New York, California, and Florida continue to see the largest volumes, while filings remain steady across other states.
-By mid-year 2024, federal courts recorded 4,280 ADA Title III filings — on pace for roughly 8,500 by year end.

 Restaurants, retail stores, e-commerce companies, and landlords have all been pulled into court — many for issues they didn’t know existed.
 Even companies that try to comply can find themselves targeted.